 Aimed at travelers, the Inn-terpreter resembles a hearing aid.
 Once inserted in his ear, a traveler can activate it by simply cocking his head.
 The device then translates what is said to him by hotel staff and, as company literature states, "whispers what hotel personnel really mean."

 Depending on tone and volume, as well as specific word combinations, a microchip running a patented algorithm inside the Inn-terpreter will return a translation of what the speaker subconsciously or surreptitiously intended.
 The device even operates during telephone conversations.

 According to insiders, there are already several additional travel related translation devices on the company's drawing boards.
-If the Inn-terpreter meets the company's sales targets, expect to see the introduction of the "Clari-fly"—it will assist air travelers in understanding what phrases such as "a water landing" really mean—and the "Dine-cipher," which will help restaurant goers interpret the real meaning of terms such as "I'll be right back with your order."
+If the Inn-terpreter meets the company's sales targets, expect to see the introduction of the "Clari-fly."
+That product is intended to assist air travelers in understanding what phrases such as "a water landing" really mean—and the "Dine-cipher," which will help restaurant goers interpret the real meaning of terms such as “I’ll be right back with your order.”